splattner/goucrt/README.md

-  denonavr    Start Denon AVR Ingegration help        Help about any command shelly      Start Shelly Ingegration
+  denonavr    Start Denon AVR Ingegration help        Help about any command shelly      Start Shelly Ingegration tasmota     Start Tasmota Ingegration

 Flags:
-      --debug                         Enable debug log level -h, --help                          help for ucrt -l, --listenPort int                the port this integration is listening for websocket connection from the remote (default 8080)
+      --debug                         Enable debug log level
+      --disableMDNS                   Disable integration advertisement via mDNS -h, --help                          help for ucrt-amd64 -l, --listenPort int                the port this integration is listening for websocket connection from the remote (default 8080)
-      --mdns                          Enable integration advertisement via mDNS (default true) --registration                  Enable driver registration on the Remote Two instead of mDNS advertisement --registrationPin string        Pin of the RemoteTwo for driver registration --registrationUsername string   Username of the RemoteTwo for driver registration (default "web-configurator") --remoteTwoIP string            IP Address of your Remote Two instance (disables Remote Two discovery) --remoteTwoPort int             Port of your Remote Two instance (disables Remote Two discovery) (default 80) --websocketPath string          path where this integration is available for websocket connections (default "/ws")
+      --registration                  Enable driver registration on the Remote Two instead of mDNS advertisement --registrationPin string        Pin of the RemoteTwo for driver registration --registrationUsername string   Username of the RemoteTwo for driver registration (default "web-configurator") --remoteTwoIP string            IP Address of your Remote Two instance (disables Remote Two discovery) --remoteTwoPort int             Port of your Remote Two instance (disables Remote Two discovery) (default 80) --ucconfighome string           Configuration directory to save the user configuration from the driver setup (default "./ucconfig/")
+      --websocketPath string          path where this integration is available for websocket connections (default "/ws")

-Use "ucrt [command] --help" for more information about a command.
+Use "ucrt-amd64 [command] --help" for more information about a command.

 ```

 ### Configuration